-Tomoya Okazaki of CLANNAD likes playing pranks on anyone gullible enough to fall for them (Sunohara in particular - it's implied he does it just to see if he'll fall for them).
+- Tomoya Okazaki of CLANNAD likes playing pranks on anyone gullible enough to fall for them (Sunohara in particular - it's implied he does it just to see if he'll fall for them).
 He does this with a completely straight face, which makes it all the funnier.
-However, he seems to make such comments aloud only to mock others, once again differentiating himself from other Kyo Ani leads.
+However, he seems to make such comments aloud only to mock others.
 He's not above making wry comments either:

 Sunohara: When the time comes, Okazaki, I trust you to watch my back.

 Okazaki: (Enthusiastically) Lucky!
 I'll be sure to stab you well.